 -

-RE: How to train a new joint to crack
+RE: How to train a new joint to crackposted in Joints in general

 At least for me, the first time a new finger or toe joint was cracked the sound was very muffled and sometimes associated with some discomfort.
 After repeated manipulations the characteristic cracking sound became audible and the sensation became enjoyable.